 Celebrity Zenith joined the company in its earliest incarnation.
 (The "vintage" ship left the fleet in 2007.)
 The later addition of Celebrity Century, Celebrity Galaxy and Celebrity Mercury reflected the first real evolution -- vessels that were sleeker and larger, and possessed intriguing design elements and impressive collections of contemporary art.
 (Celebrity Galaxy left the fleet in March 2009; Mercury left the fleet in February 2011.)

-The Millennium class followed with Celebrity Millennium, Celebrity Infinity, Celebrity Summit and Celebrity Constellation, all measuring 91,000 tons and carrying 1,950 passengers.
-This group of ships carries through the company's art and culinary visions while also achieving firsts in their own right, from all-glass elevator banks and spa cafes to new alternative restaurants that pay homage to history's great ocean liners.
+The Millennium Class followed with Celebrity Millennium, Celebrity Infinity, Celebrity Summit and Celebrity Constellation, all measuring 91,000 tons and carrying 1,950 passengers.
+This group of ships carries through the company's art and culinary visions while also achieving firsts in their own right, including all-glass elevator banks and spa cafes.